DeeDoubleYouKay/pages/README.md

 # homepage
-Project of my homepage, in Polish.
+Project of my old homepage, in Polish.

-I know, I have no taste.